Lutheranism: Revivals

-A layman, Luther scholar Johann Georg Hamann (1730–1788), became famous for countering Rationalism and striving to advance a revival known as the Erweckung, or Awakening.
+Luther scholar Johann Georg Hamann (1730–1788), a layman, became famous for countering Rationalism and striving to advance a revival known as the Erweckung, or Awakening.
 In 1806, Napoleon's invasion of Germany promoted Rationalism and angered German Lutherans, stirring up a desire among the people to preserve Luther's theology from the Rationalist threat.
 Those associated with this Awakening held that reason was insufficient and pointed out the importance of emotional religious experiences.

 Small groups sprang up, often in universities, which devoted themselves to Bible study, reading devotional writings, and revival meetings.
-Although the beginning of this Awakening tended heavily toward Romanticism, patriotism, and experience, the emphasis of the Awakening shifted around 1830 to restoring the traditional liturgy, doctrine, and confessions of the Lutheran church in the Neo-Lutheran movement.
+Although the beginning of this Awakening tended heavily toward Romanticism, patriotism, and experience, the emphasis of the Awakening shifted around 1830 to restoring the traditional liturgy, doctrine, and confessions of Lutheranism in the Neo-Lutheran movement.

-This Awakening swept through all of Scandinavia though not Iceland.
+This Awakening swept through all of Scandinavia except Iceland.
 It developed from both German Neo-Lutheranism and Pietism.
 Danish pastor and philosopher N. F. S. Grundtvig reshaped church life throughout Denmark through a reform movement beginning in 1830.
 He also wrote about 1,500 hymns, including God's Word Is Our Great Heritage.

-In Norway, Hans Nielsen Hauge, a lay street preacher, emphasized spiritual discipline and sparked the Haugean movement, which was followed by the Johnsonian Awakening within the state-church.
+In Norway, Hans Nielsen Hauge, a lay street preacher, emphasized spiritual discipline and sparked the Haugean movement, which was followed by the Johnsonian Awakening within the state-church as spearheaded by its namesake, dogmatician and Pietist Gisle Johnson.
 The Awakening drove the growth of foreign missions in Norway to non-Christians to a new height, which has never been reached since.
 In Sweden, Lars Levi Læstadius began the Laestadian movement that emphasized moral reform.
 In Finland, a farmer, Paavo Ruotsalainen, began the Finnish Awakening when he took to preaching about repentance and prayer.

 In 1817, Frederick William III of Prussia ordered the Lutheran and Reformed churches in his territory to unite, forming the Prussian Union of Churches.
 The unification of the two branches of German Protestantism sparked the Schism of the Old Lutherans.
 Many Lutherans, called "Old Lutherans", chose to leave the state churches despite imprisonment and military force.
 Some formed independent church bodies, or "free churches", at home while others left for the United States, Canada and Australia.
 A similar legislated merger in Silesia prompted thousands to join the Old Lutheran movement.
 The dispute over ecumenism overshadowed other controversies within German Lutheranism.

 Despite political meddling in church life, local and national leaders sought to restore and renew Christianity.
 Neo-Lutheran Johann Konrad Wilhelm Löhe and Old Lutheran free church leader Friedrich August Brünn both sent young men overseas to serve as pastors to German Americans, while the Inner Mission focused on renewing the situation home.
 Johann Gottfried Herder, superintendent at Weimar and part of the Inner Mission movement, joined with the Romantic movement with his quest to preserve human emotion and experience from Rationalism.